-As stated earlier one period lagged variables are not valid instruments thus variables were lagged from periods two through four.
-In assessing the validity of instruments chosen, a two-step procedure was used: 1) Instruments were chosen base on economic intuition and were then used as regressors for the endogenous variable.
-2) By process of elimination the variables that were found to be significant were used.
-The $R^2$ and F-stat was then examined.
+As stated earlier, one period lagged variables are not valid instruments thus variables were lagged from periods two through four.
+In assessing the validity of instruments chosen, a two-step procedure was used: 1) Instruments were chosen based on economic intuition and were then used as regressors for the endogenous variable.
+2) By the process of elimination, the variables that were found to be statistically significant were used.
+The R and F-stat were then examined.
 The following instruments were used: